Position Rank and Title: Assistant Professor/Engineering Technology (Software Quality, Mobile Technologies, Edge Computing)

 - A Doctorate Degree in Engineering or a related field with a conferral date no later than June 15, 2024.

 - Applicants must demonstrate a strong commitment to: (a) teaching and working with a diverse population of undergraduate and graduate students, (b) curricular innovation to complement and further advance the program, (c) laboratory development that enhances the quality of education and research, and (d) development of externally funded research programs and laboratory capabilities.

-- Applicants should demonstrate an awareness of, and sensitivity to, the educational goals of a multicultural population gained in cross-cultural study, training, teaching and further to demonstrate evidence of a commitment to equity and inclusion through their research, teaching, and/or service.
+- Applicants must demonstrate an awareness of and sensitivity to the educational goals of a socially and economically diverse student population as might have been gained in cross-cultural study, training, teaching, and other comparable experience.

 Priority will be given to candidates who possess one or more of the following: